nehathakur123/MLOps-1/README.md

 ## Summary
 - Model deployment is one of the most important stages in the machine learning lifecycle.

-- And this is because to start using the machine learning model, it needs to be effectively deployed nto production so that it can provide its predictions to other software systems.
+- And this is because to start using the machine learning model, it needs to be effectively deployed into production so that it can provide its predictions to other software systems.

 - In other words, to maximize the value of the machine learning model we create, we need to be able to reliably extract the predictions from the model and share them with other systems.